cbl-dart/cbl-dart/CONTRIBUTING.md

 integration tests.
 Integration tests can can be launched through the IDE or through `flutter test` with a specific test file in `integration_test`.
 By using `integration_test/cbl_e2e_test.dart` as the test file all tests are executed.

-## Contributing

-Please submit contributions as PRs against the `main` branch.
-PRs must pass all checks to merge.

-Format your commit messages as [conventional commits].
-If the changes of a PR are limited to a single package use it as the commit message's scope, e.g.
-`feat(cbl): ...`.

 [install flutter]: https://flutter.dev/docs/get-started/install
 [packages]: ../packages